Wondering where to donate in Hong Kong? These charity organisations would gladly accept your help.

-It’s nice when you’re able give back to the community and help others.
-Whether it’s to volunteer in Hong Kong, adopt pets, or, if time is not your luxury, donate to charities and other organisations.
-There are plenty of organisations in the city that can accept your used items – secondhand clothes or books – or brand new items that you just bought for those in need.
-That’s why we’ve compiled a list of some of the most trustworthy charity organisations, so you know where to donate in Hong Kong.
+Whether it’s to volunteer in Hong Kong, adopt pets, or – if time is not your luxury – donate to charities and other organisations, it’s always good when you’re able to give back to the community and help others.
+There are plenty of organisations in the city that will happily accept your used items – second-hand clothes, old books, stationery etc. – or even brand new items that you’ve specially bought for those in need.
+That’s why we’ve compiled a list of trustworthy charity organisations, so you know where to donate in Hong Kong.

 Where to donate in Hong Kong